 5 Smart Money Moves for New Parents

 There’s so much to plan for when expecting a baby.
 Among them are preparing the birth plan, decorating the nursery and stocking up on supplies.
 But something many expectant parents overlook are the important financial steps to take before or right after the baby’s birth.
-Here are five things all new parents need to do:
+Check out these 5 money moves for new parents:

-Adjust Your Budget — Your new bundle of joy is going to add a whole lot of new expenses to your household budget.
-From diapers to child care, there are countless expenses coming your way.
+Your new bundle of joy is going to add a whole lot of new expenses to your household budget.
+From diapers to child care, there are countless expenses waiting for new parents.
 Spend some time before the baby’s birth going over your budget categories and deciding where you can cut back or what you can cut out to free up funds.
 Going forward, revisit your budget every few months and reallocate money to different categories as your baby’s needs change.
 Our Living Expenses Calculator can help you update your budget accordingly.

-Prepare a Will — No one likes to think about this during an otherwise joyful time, but should the unthinkable happen, you want to make sure your plans are clear.
-Designating a guardian for your child and ensuring they will be taken care of in your absence is one of the most loving things you can do.
+No one likes to think about this during an otherwise joyful time, but should the unthinkable happen, you want to make sure your plans are clear.
+Designating a guardian for your child to ensure they will be taken care of in your absence is one of the most loving things new parents can do.